First Congregational Church

 Accurate accounts shall be kept for each contributor.
 Upon concurrence

 of the financial secretary, treasurer(s) and the Board of Trustees, a system

 for counting offerings shall be adopted.
 The financial secretary shall supply

 the Board of Trustees, at its monthly meeting a summary report of receipts on

 all budgeted and special categories for their information.
 The financial

 secretary shall be an ex-officio member of the Board of Trustees.

-The boards of the church shall be as follows: Board of Ministry and Mission,
+The boards of the church shall be as follows: Board of Ministry and Fellowship,

-Board of Trustees, Board of Christian Education.
-The Board of Ministry and
+Board of Trustees, Board of Outreach and Education.
+All three Boards shall consist of five members.

-The Board of Ministry and Mission shall have eight members, with the minister
+The Board of Ministry and Fellowship shall have five members, with the minister

 and moderator being ex‑officio members.
 The Board shall assist the pastor in